Course Title: Social Media and Networks Analytics

 Overview of Learning Activities

-You will engage with the key concepts in lectures, classes or online, where course material will be presented and the subject matter will be illustrated with demonstrations and examples.
+You will engage with the key concepts in pre-recorded lectures, classes or online, where course material will be presented and the subject matter will be illustrated with demonstrations and examples.

 Tutorials, workshops and/or labs and/or group discussions (including online forums) focused on projects and problem solving will provide you with practice in the application of theory and procedures.
 You will explore concepts with teaching staff and other students, and receive feedback on your progress.
 You will develop an integrated understanding of the subject matter through private study by working through the course as presented in classes.
 Comprehensive learning materials will aid you in gaining practice at solving conceptual and technical problems.